At UNEX, we believe in the benefits of Lean Manufacturing, and we use several lean principles in our manufacturing process.

 The core idea of lean manufacturing is to maximize customer value while minimizing waste.
-Simply, lean means creating more value for customers with fewer resources.
-The term "lean" was coined to describe Toyota's business during the late 1980s by a research team headed by Jim Womack, Ph.D., at MIT's International Motor Vehicle Program.
+Being lean means creating more value for customers with fewer resources.
+The term "lean" was coined to describe the Toyota Production System (TPS) during the late 1980s by a research team headed by Jim Womack, Ph.D., at MIT's International Motor Vehicle Program.
 There are many terms associated with lean manufacturing – so many in fact that it can be confusing.

 - Seiri or Sort = Tidiness

 - Seiton or Set in Order = Orderliness

 Kaizen means continuous improvement and relies on employees to make suggestions for improvements.
 It is a concept that we share here at UNEX.
 Our sales team understands customers' issues and challenges then share this with our engineers to build a solution to solve those problems and provide sustained value to customers' operations.

 Kanban means visual cards used to control the flow of goods, adjust inventory or production levels, or communicate tasks.
 Kanban is used to reduce waste and maximize efficiency in manufacturing supply chains.

 Total Productive Maintenance (TPM) offers 8 pillars for proactively managing preventative maintenance, helping to keep machinery in top shape to avoid delays in the manufacturing process.

 Andon is a system for notifying management about a problem.
 Workers are empowered to stop production for defects and immediately call for assistance.
 Typically Andon involves a combination of lights or sounds to communicate the status.

 Heijunka means production leveling and is used to reduce Mura (unevenness), which reduces Muda (waste).
 The goal is to produce intermediate goods at a constant rate so that further processing may also be carried out at a constant and predictable rate.
 It also keeps levels of inventory down.